 Middlesbrough Council will only ever share your information as permitted or required by law and with consideration to your right to privacy.

 Each service will have different requirements on how it will use and share the information that it collects about you and you will normally be informed of this by a member of staff or using notices on forms at the point at which you provide information to the Council.
-At the bottom of this page is a list of some of the ways Middlesbrough Council services process your information but for more information you can contact the services that you are utilising directly.
+For more information you can contact the services that you are using directly.